phpeterson-usf/autograder/README.md

 # autograder
-Autograder is a tool for Computer Science students and instructors to test student projects for correctness.
+`grade` is a tool for Computer Science students and instructors to test student projects for correctness.
 Its features include:
 1. Clone all student repos based on a list of Github IDs
 1. Build all student repos using `make`
 1. Run all student repos against instructor-provided input files